ryanatkn/earbetter/README.md

 In the level creator, you can click the "import" button to get copy-pastable data as text that you can share with others.

-"Realms" have many levels, and each realm may have a particular flavor like a scale.
+"Realms" group multiple levels together, and each realm may have a particular flavor like a scale.
 Realms can be created and shared just like importing/exporting levels.

 "Projects" are like save files.
 They group multiple realms together.